mlpack/mlpack/doc/user/load_save.md

       - For [image data](#image-data), each image is flattened into one column of `X`.
     - Metadata (e.g. image size, number of columns, etc.) in all files in `filenames` must match or loading will fail.
     - Loading options can be specified by either standalone options or an instantiated [`DataOptions` object](#dataoptions).
-    - an exception is *not* thrown on an error.

 ---